nathanmarz/storm/README.md

   1. A topology name
   2. A list of topology "components" (named Java objects that will be made available in the environment)
+  3. Either (A DSL topology definition):
-  3. A list of spouts, each identified by a unique ID
+      * A list of spouts, each identified by a unique ID
-  4. A list of bolts, each identified by a unique ID
+      * A list of bolts, each identified by a unique ID
-  5. A list of "stream" objects representing a flow of tuples between spouts and bolts
+      * A list of "stream" objects representing a flow of tuples between spouts and bolts
+  4. Or (A JVM class that can produce a `backtype.storm.generated.StormTopology` instance:
+      * A `topologySource` definition.

-For reference, a simple example of a wordcount topology is listed below:
+For example, here is a simple definition of a wordcount topology using the YAML DSL:

 ```yaml
 name: "yaml-topology"